CHATS-lab/Token-Regularized-Fine-Tuning/release/readme.md

 | `postfix_kv_include_think_block` | include `<think></think>` |

 We mainly use rank=8 and 32 for LoRA finetuning in our experiments.
 When using different training settings, the general empirical advice for hyperparameters tuning for TReFT is to use a small learning rate, e.g., 1e-5 or 5e-6.
 We mainly do TReFT on prefix.
 For Qwen3, we use TReFT on postfix.
 For standard SFT, do not enable the above arguments.
 Our findings/ TReFT method might mostly apply to efficient downstream narrow finetuning.
-It may or may not generalize to different optimization cases (different optimizers or very large-scale full finetuning), which we consider as a future direction to understand when LLMs prefer shortcut solutions in optimization.
+It may or may not generalize to untested different optimization cases (different optimizers or very large-scale full finetuning), which we consider as a future direction to understand when LLMs prefer shortcut solutions in optimization.